Top 9 Benefits Of Rubber Flooring

-- Odor.
-Rubber flooring can have a strong smell, especially when first installed.
+- Scent.
+Rubber flooring can have a strong smell, especially when it is fresh.

 - Cost.
-Decent rubber flooring can be relatively expensive compared to other flooring options.
+Decent rubber flooring can be relatively pricey compared to other flooring options.

 Where can rubber flooring be used?

-Rubber flooring can be used indoors and outdoors in various residential and commercial settings.
+Rubber flooring can be used indoors and outdoors in various settings in both residential areas and commercial facilities.

-Indoors, it can often be seen in gyms, playrooms, hospitals, and commercial kitchens since it offers excellent slip-resistant and cushioning properties.
-Plus, it’s often used in offices, where it helps absorb noise and provides an anti-fatigue surface for staff.
-Rubber flooring is a popular choice for basements, laundry rooms, and other wet environments thanks to its moisture-resistant properties.
+It can often be seen indoors in gyms, playrooms, hospitals, and commercial kitchens since it offers excellent slip resistance while being comfortable underfoot.
+Plus, it’s often used in offices, which helps isolate noise and provides an anti-fatigue surface with excellent sound absorption for staff.
+Thanks to its moisture-resistant properties, rubber flooring is popular for basements, laundry rooms, and other wet environments.

-Outdoors, this material is a widespread solution for a rubber pool deck, rubber crumb driveways, and sidewalks.
-In addition, a poured-in-place rubber playground surface is becoming increasingly popular due to its slip-resistant properties, durability, and ability to withstand exposure to sunlight and moisture.
-Rubber flooring is also a common choice for horse stalls and barns, providing a cushioned and non-slip surface for horses and livestock.
+Outdoors: this material is a widespread solution for rubber crumb driveways and sidewalks.
+In addition, rubber pool deck and poured-in-place rubber playground surface are becoming increasingly popular due to their slip-resistant properties, durability, and ability to withstand exposure to sunlight and moisture.
+Rubber flooring is also a common choice for horse stalls and barns, providing a surface for horses and livestock that is non-slip and soft underfoot.

 Best conditions for rubber flooring installation

-Lastly, installing rubber flooring over ceramic tile is more complicated than over hardwood or concrete, as this type of surface is often uneven and has grout lines that can interfere with the adhesive.
-Given that, using a self-leveling compound over the ceramic tile is recommended to create a flat and smooth surface for rubber flooring, filling in grout lines and other imperfections.
-In addition, make sure that the ceramic tile is firmly secured to the subfloor, with no loose tiles or gaps between the pieces.
+Lastly, when installing rubber flooring over ceramic tile, remember that this type of surface is often uneven and has grout lines that can interfere with the adhesive.
+The self-leveling compound over the ceramic tile is recommended to create a flat and smooth surface for rubber flooring, filling in grout lines and other imperfections.

 Maintenance of rubber flooring